Thursday 5 October 2023

 The best that could be said of our exploits is that we never attacked harmless law-abiding citizens, as some parties of young bravoes did.
 One such group, who styled themselves the Mohawks, after the North American tribe, would surround some unfortunate man and prick him with their swords, or assault respectable women.
 We never sank into this level of barbarism, though sometimes we could not resist enjoying the pusillanimous behaviour of those who thought that we might.
 One night we had a man grovelling on his knees in the mud, begging us to spare him, pleading that he was but a poor tailor with a wife and children dependent on him.
 Staines held him with an icy expression until, bored and disgusted by this spectacle of abject cowardice, he abruptly turned on his heel and strode away without a word.
 It is only now when I look back that I realise that humiliating the poor man in this way could be as wounding as violence.

 It was through Henry Darnwell that I became acquainted with Bartley Wandescote.
-I never considered him a friend, and but for the fact that he was to have a very important part to play later in my story I would happily blot the man entirely from my memory, for he took a peculiar delight in a particular feature of London life.
+I never considered him a friend, and but for the fact that he was to have a very important part to play later in my story I would happily blot the man entirely from my memory, for he took a peculiar delight in one particular feature of London life.

 Several times a year, a grim procession of carts would set forth from Newgate and make their way westwards along Holborn and past the old church of St Giles, bearing a number of unfortunates, both men and women, to the gallows at Tyburn.
 The rabble of London would assemble in vast numbers to witness these processions, and the hangings would provide a climax to the entertainment, especially if some particularly noted criminal was to suffer; and there Wandescote would be among them.
 He told me with pride that he had never missed an execution since he was a boy!